kedacore/keda-docs/content/docs/2.15/operate/metrics-server.md

 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1"
 ```

-This will return a json with the list of metrics exposed by KEDA (just an external metric):
+This will return a json with the list of metrics exposed by KEDA (external metrics only):
 ```json
 {
   "kind": "APIResourceList",